This American Life: Production

 In a 2014 interview, Glass revealed the software and equipment used to make the show.
 The staff records interviews using Marantz PMD661 digital recorders and Audio Technica AT835b shotgun microphones.
 After each recording session (whether a single interview or day of recording) he uses a story structuring technique he learned from print journalist Paul Tough.
 He jots or types all the most memorable moments from the tape, then has the recording transcribed and makes note of any quotes of potential value in the story.
 He then arranges those quotes into a structured narrative.

 To edit each story, the reporter presents the show to other producers.

-Guests on the show have included Malcolm Gladwell and Michael Paterniti, who would normally command tens of thousands of dollars for an article but have settled for as little as US$200 per day to have a piece included on the show.
+Guests on the show have included Canadian writer Malcolm Gladwell and Michael Paterniti, who would normally command tens of thousands of dollars for an article but have settled for as little as US$200 per day to have a piece included on the show.
 The program helped launch the literary careers of many, including contributing editor Sarah Vowell and essayists David Rakoff and David Sedaris.

 For live shows, which combine live and pre-recorded elements, Glass previously used a mixing console and CD players.
 With time, he switched to using an iPad Mini running TouchAble software, which in turn controls the Ableton Live software on his MacBook Air.
 He can plug the MacBook into the house sound system using the device's headphone jack.

 The show offers two, six-month fellowship positions annually for persons who have worked in the field of journalism, but who would like training in how to tell stories in the style of This American Life.
+Former fellows include: Emmanuel Dzotsi, co-host of Serial season 3; BA Parker, host of NPR’s Code Switch; Brian Reed, host of S-Town; Ari Saperstein, host of Blind Landing; Jessica Lussenhop, investigative reporter at ProPublica; and current staff members Dana Chivvis, Phia Bennin, Aviva DeKornfeld and Safiyah Riddle.